assist-project/dtls-fuzzer/README.md

     learn_ctinydtls_ecdhe_cert_req_rwalk
     learn_ctinydtls_psk_rwalk

-Only one is of interest, since its filename indicates PSK.
+The argument file of interest is 'learn_ctinydtls_psk_rwalk', since its filename indicates PSK.
 We thus select it, and run the fuzzer on it.
-We additionally cap number of tests to 3000, to shorten learning time.
+We additionally cap the number of tests to 3000, to shorten learning time.
 The command to execute becomes:

     > java -jar target/dtls-fuzzer.jar @args/ctinydtls/learn_ctinydtls_psk_rwalk -queries 3000